 - Demonstrated knowledge of scholarly communication and funding issues in scientific research and data curation

-- Demonstrated success engaging with academic stakeholders and administrators within the communities served by the library
+- Demonstrated success engaging with academic stakeholders and administrators within the communities served by academic and research libraries

 - Knowledge of trends in scientific data research management and digital technologies.